hatonthecat/Solar-Kernel/README.md

 When you have opponents labelling you both terms, you know that at least one of the sides' eyesights is worse than your own.

+https://www.adamsmith.org/blog/stop-saying-virtue-signalling (may be old news to some, and not a brand new term to me either)
 ---